saulblum/klaviyo_api/README.md

 ![image](https://user-images.githubusercontent.com/52899130/126853843-01242cb7-ac16-4fc0-835c-fb6a7f0ae90b.png)

+### How I approached the assignment
+I first read the Shopify and Klaviyo documentation and used Postman to make sample API calls.
+I kept getting `0` as the Klaviyo response till I realized, from the documentation examples, that I had to prefix the JSON body with `data=`.

+I then decided which parameters I might want to include when designing an API to sync Shopify to Klaviyo, and settled on one parameter for now, a `since` date that sets the earliest orders that Shopify will return.

+I created a local Rails app with an `Orders` controller and a `sync-orders` route, and deployed the app to Heroku.

 ### Security
 The Shopify and Klaviyo API keys are stored as environment variables (not committed to Github) and as config variables in Heroku: